BardicDefense/purple-hack/README.md

   4, the animal becomes your companion.
 Once a connection is established, the companion follows you everywhere, understands basic commands, and fights to the death to defend you.
+- **Anointed**: _Note: A Warrior can only take this if they are an Arcanist._
-- **Anointed**: You are zealous for your God and a saint whose particular patronage you choose.
+  You are zealous for your God and a saint whose particular patronage you choose.
 Spells or effects that would target supernatural creatures aligned with your patron also affect you.
   - You lose access to the usual arcane spell list and instead gain access to the holy spell list.
 You do not need a spellbook, and instead pray daily for spells, choosing from all the spells available to you each day.
 You must